 Customer Retention

 With all the effort that is required to obtain customers, it’s vital to have strategies in place to keep them.
-Customer Attrition, also known as customer church, can sometimes be unavoidable.
+Customer attrition, also known as customer churn, can sometimes be unavoidable.
 However, often a little bit of foresight can not only increase customer loyalty, but also bring in word-of-mouth referrals.
 Existing customers are likely to spend 30% more on new products than first-time customers.

 There are many customer retention strategies you can utilize no matter what kind of business you are in.
 Customer acquisition and customer success are important incentives to have for your business to succeed.
-Including customer retention programs you already have in play when onboarding new customer experience representatives ensures they have successful customer interactions and that your customer loyalty improves.
+Including information about customer retention programs when onboarding new customer experience representatives ensures they have successful interactions and that your customer loyalty improves.

 Is your Customer Churn Rate too high?